 Review Your Original Claim

 Some disabled veterans try to complete a VA disability claim on their own.
 Often, they receive an unsatisfactory decision from VA officials.
 You may hire an advocate if VA:

 Your advocate will review any unsuccessful claim that you’ve already submitted.
 They can identify any issues that could have contributed to your claim’s denial.
 Then, they will rectify any such issues as they re-apply for the benefits you seek.

 Work With Your Doctors

-A VA disability benefits attorney must be comfortable working directly with physicians.
-The more your attorney knows about your injuries or illnesses, the better suited they will be to secure rightful benefits for you.
-In working with your physicians, your attorney may:
+A VA disability benefits advocate must be comfortable working directly with physicians.
+The more your advocate knows about your injuries or illnesses, the better suited they will be to secure rightful benefits for you.
+In working with your physicians, your advocate may:

 - Gather X-rays, MRIs, CT scans, and other medical images of your injuries

 - Obtain your doctor’s written assessments of your injuries or illnesses

 - Have your doctor provide direct testimony in support of your claim

 - Learn about your treatment course and what specific types of medical care you’ll require in the future